raspberrypilearning/interactive-animation/en/step_2.md

 --- task ---

-You can get ideas for your own Make a difference project by investigating projects created by others.
+You can get ideas for your own project by investigating projects created by others.

 Don't worry about the code and **how** things will work just yet.
 Instead, as you look at the projects below, give some thought to **your** projects theme, how it will look and the way you want **your** sprites to move.

 --- no-print ---
-Have a look at the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} from the Raspberry Pi Foundation Scratch studio listed below.
+Have a look at the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio or explore the projectswhich arealso listed below.

 Click the green flag on a project to see the code run.

 Click `See inside`{:class="block3motion"} below a project to investigate its code.

 Each sprite has a different **algorithm** which makes each sprite's movement unique.

-**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 --- /no-print ---

 --- print-only ---

-Go to the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} from the Raspberry Pi Foundation Scratch studio listed below.
+Go to the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} projects from the Raspberry Pi Foundation Scratch studio - www.scratch.mit.edu/studios/27520550.

 Click `See inside`{:class="block3motion"} to investigate how the projects were made.
 Each sprite has a different **algorithm** which makes each sprite's movement unique.

 ![See inside icon](images/see_inside.png)

-**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 --- /print-only ---

 --- /task ---

+**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 --- task ---